Termack/termack.github.io/thm_writeups/wwbuddy.md

 3. There is a link to change our password.
 4. We can click our username to go to a profile page.

-Okay, now that we see this lets try to exploit something.
+Okay, now that we see this let's try to exploit something.

-First lets enumerate the directories of the website.
+First let's enumerate the directories of the website.
 I'll use gobuster.

 ```
 ===============================================================